-At this stage, the applicant must see a licensed physician to perform some checkups and get some vaccines.
+At this stage, the applicant must visit a licensed physician to perform some checkups and get some vaccines.
 The physician will complete and sign the forms after doing the examination.
 The instructions sent by NVC specify the procedure of performing the examinations.

 3. Prepare documents

 In addition to the application form, the applicant must submit other documents to the NVC.
 The list of documents to be submitted is:

 - A valid passport

 - Form I-864, Affidavit of Support, which is signed by the applicant’s parents

 - Confirmation Page of Form DS-260

 - Documents related to examinations and vaccinations